 Paired associative stimulation (PAS) can induce long-term potentiation (LTP) and long-term depression (LTD) in the human motor system by applying transcranial magnetic stimulation (TMS) pulses on the primary motor cortex (M1) paired with electrical stimulation of the contralateral median nerve.
 Previous studies have primarily assessed the effectiveness of M1-PAS by measuring corticospinal excitability (i.e., motor-evoked potentials - MEPs) or behavioral outcomes.
 Concurrent TMS and electroencephalography (TMS-EEG) coregistration can provide further evidence about cortical patterns of M1-PAS-induced plasticity.
-In the present work, we will take advantage of the TMS-EEG technique to track the cortical dynamics related to M1-PAS, aiming to characterize the neurophysiological substrates better, grounding the effectiveness of such protocol.
-This investigation will provide evidence about the specificity of early transcranial-evoked potential (TEP) components in reflecting changes of M1 functional activity underpinning PAS effects.
+In the present work, we will take advantage of the TMS-EEG technique to track the cortical dynamics related to M1-PAS, aiming to better characterize the neurophysiological substrates grounding the effectiveness of such protocol, providing evidence about the specificity of early TEPs components in reflecting the M1 functional activity and connectivity changes underpinning PAS effects.

-In two counterbalanced, within-subject sessions, healthy participants will undergo the standard M1-PAS protocols inducing LTP (i.e., exploiting an interstimulus interval - ISI - between paired stimuli of 25 ms) and LTD (i.e., ISI of 10 ms) while measuring MEPs and M1-TEPs before, immediately after, and 30 minutes from the end of the protocol, both at supra- (i.e., 110%) and sub- (i.e., 90%) resting motor threshold intensities.
-Thus, the spatiotemporal profile of early evoked cortical responses will be deeply investigated.
+In two counterbalanced, within-subject sessions, healthy participants will undergo the standard M1-PAS protocols inducing LTP (i.e., exploiting an interstimulus interval - ISI - between paired stimuli of 25 ms) and LTD (i.e., exploiting an ISI of 10 ms) while measuring MEPs and M1-TEPs before, immediately after, and 30 minutes from the end of the protocol, both at supra- (i.e., 110%) and sub- (i.e., 90%) resting motor threshold intensities.
+The spatiotemporal profile of early evoked cortical responses and connectivity patterns will be deeply investigated.

-Our study aims to foster evidence about using TMS-EEG biomarkers to track complex plastic changes induced in the human brain exploiting non-invasive brain stimulation protocols based on associative mechanisms, like PAS.
+Overall, our study will foster evidence about the use of TMS-EEG biomarkers to track complex plastic changes induced in the human brain by non-invasive brain stimulation protocols based on associative mechanisms, like PAS.

-Keywords: transcranial magnetic stimulation (TMS), electroencephalography (EEG), motor cortex, paired associative stimulation (PAS), brain plasticity, TMS-evoked potentials (TEPs)
+Keywords: transcranial magnetic stimulation (TMS), electroencephalography (EEG), motor cortex, paired associative stimulation (PAS), brain plasticity, TMS-evoked potential